UK ticketholder wins nearly £20m in EuroMillions draw

 The winning numbers were 2, 10, 24, 40 and 44 and Lucky Star numbers were 3 and 10.

-Andy Carter, winners' advisor at The National Lottery, said: "It is fantastic to see another giant UK EuroMillions jackpot winner after 17 in just the last two years."
+Andy Carter, winners' adviser at The National Lottery, said: "It is fantastic to see another giant UK EuroMillions jackpot winner after 17 in just the last two years."

 Two UK ticketholders also won £1 million by matching the Millionaire Maker codes HCQM49983 and HCQT54057.